 “But I wanted to see the exhibition.
 It was my right.
 I was not going to cause any trouble, I just wanted to look at the paintings.
 So I broke in.”

-“So, you’re comparing you breaking and entering to me not being faithful to myself?”
+“So, you’re comparing you breaking and entering to me not being faithful to writing?”

 I fingered the ladle.

-“But look,” he pulled forward the brown paper parcel that he’d propped against his chair.
-“I’ve made up to myself all that time inside.
-The time I couldn’t be who I really was, couldn’t run around and know I was being who I was born to be.”
+“But look.”
+He pulled forward the parcel that he’d propped against his chair.
+“I’ve finally made it up to myself.
+Made up all the time inside, the time I couldn’t be who I really was, couldn’t run around and know I was being who I was born to be.”

 “What is it?”
-I took it from him.
+I took the parcel.
 It was large and flat, wrapped in layers of brown paper.

 He blushed a little.
-“It’s sort of the reason I had to leave.”
+“It’s sort of the reason I had to leave the country.”

 A cold dread filled my stomach and started to seep through my veins and out through my skin.
 I stared at the parcel in my hands and then tore the paper off.